CogComp/ccg-bibfiles/README.md

 The full steps of generating ccg-style keys AUTOMATICALLY for your own bibfiles

-Step 0 create a new bib file containing *only* your added bib entries: yourfile.bib
+Step 1 create a new bib file containing *only* your added bib entries: yourfile.bib

-Step 1 use the java code to check if the author names is correctly separated by "and"

-       correct errors if you encounter any

 Step 2 open the program: java -jar jabref.jar